jfelixh/crset-demo/README.md

 ### Components

-This is an overview over the demo.
+This is an overview of the demo.
 The components in blue are core components of CRSet which are built to be use case agnostic:

 ![UML Component Diagram of the crset-demo](docs/assets/component-diagram.png)